 UC2a.4 What kind of world did Jesus want?
 (Gospel) UC 1.4 What is the good news that Jesus brings?
 (Gospel) UC 1.1 What do Christians believe God is like?
 (God) (Parables) UC2b.5 What would Jesus do?
 (Gospel) 'Love you neighbour' through your actions - helping others.
 To know what happens at the Sacred Thread ceremony (Upanayana) To know what happens at a Christian wedding.
 To know what the word 'vow' means.
 To know what happens at a Jewish wedding.
 To know that the ketubah is a wedding contract.
 To know there are 7 steps in a Hindu wedding.
-To know that people choose to marry 'without god'.
-Matthew 3:13-17 Acts 9:10-19 Acts 8:26-40 Acts 16:16-24 Corinthians 13 To know Christians believe Jesus challenges everyone about how to live - he sets the example for loving God and your neighbour, putting others first.
+To know that people choose to marry 'without god'. • Matthew 3:13-17 • Acts 9:10-19 • Acts 8:26-40 • Acts 16:16-24 1 Corinthians 13 To know Christians believe Jesus challenges everyone about how to live - he sets the example for loving God and your neighbour, putting others first.
 To know Jesus shows love and forgiveness to unlikely people.
 To know Christians try to be like Jesus - they want to know him better and better.
-To know Christians try to put his togeling and example into and teaching of Jesus.
+To know Christians try to put his teaching and example into practice in lots of ways, from church worship to social justice.
+To know Christians believe Jesus challenges people who pretend to be good (hypocrisy) and shows love and forgiveness to unlikely Identify this as part of a Gospel', which tells the story of the life and teaching of Jesus.
 List two distinguishing features of a parable DD.
 Make clear links between the calling of the first disciples and how Christians today try to follow Jesus and be 'fishers of people'.
-Make clear links between the Golden threads: Rooted in love - the love of God through our actions.
+Make clear links between the story of the Good Samaritan and the idea of the Gospel as 'good news' DD.
+Offer suggestions about what Jesus' actions towards the leper might mean for a Christian.
+Golden threads: Rooted in love - the love of God through our actions.
 Golden Thread: People of God - to stand against injustice.
-Significant people: Janet Lacey (founder of Christian Aid) • To know Christians try to be like Jesus - they want to know him better and better. calling of the first disciples and how Christians today try to follow Jesus and be 'fishers of people'.
-Janet Lacey (founder of To know Christians believe Jesus challenges people who pretend to be good (hypocrisy) and shows love and forgiveness to unlikely people DD.
-Matthew 4:18-22 Mark 1:40-44 Offer suggestions about what Jesus' actions towards the leper might mean for a Christian.
-Offer some ideas about the meaning of the Good Samaritan story to Christians DD.
+Art - Craft and design: Fabric of nature Y4 Significant people: Janet Lacey (founder of Christian Aid) challenges people who pretend to be good (hypocrisy) and shows Jesus' actions towards the leper